Brady new NFL leader in yards passing, Pats top Jets 27-13

 JETS UP EARLY

-The score was set up when Adams knocked away a pass to Gronkowski on third-and-10 that would have been a first down.
-McCown then marched the Jets down the field on a drive that was helped by 19-yard catches by Chris Herndon and Isaiah Crowell, and a roughing-the-passer call on Deatrich Wise Jr. on a third-down play.

-But the Patriots came right back to tie it on their next possession, capped by Brady's 34-yard pass to Gronkowski with 1:11 remaining in the first quarter.
+But the Patriots came right back to tie it on Brady's 34-yard pass to Gronkowski.

 White was called for offensive pass interference on third-and-2 from the Jets 24, and coach Todd Bowles took the penalty rather than the down.
 So, on third-and-12, Brady fired a strike to Gronkowski, who made the grab and looked plenty healthy after missing the past two games with back and ankle issues.